 If you’ve noticed a decline in your website traffic over the last few years, Google’s algorithm changes likely played a role.
 In February of 2011, Google rolled out “Panda,” an algorithm which aimed to boost rankings of websites that it considered to be more usable and unique.
 Websites that didn’t offer a good user experience and were full of “copy and paste” style content did not fair well.

 If you’ve yet to address the problems on your website, or if you’re working on a launching a new site and want to be sure that it’s optimized for Google – we have 4 SEO tips to help you.

 Create Quality Content

 First and foremost, write quality and informative content for your website visitors.
 Try not to focus on page length.
 If your page has 200 or 700 words on it, that’s totally fine.
-Generally, we recommend to our clients that you have at least 200 words on a page, and that you make sure your content is focused around just one topic (which would be your keyword or keyphrase).
+Generally, we recommend to our clients that you have at least 200 words on a page and that you make sure your content is focused around just one topic (which would be your keyword or keyphrase).
 It’s fine to have a page that is 205 words and then another that may be more detailed and exceed 1,000 – as long as your content is informative, easy-to-read, focused and well-structured – the length of a page isn’t a big factor.

 Another important thing to remember is not to repeat yourself, if you have duplicate content on your website – take the time to clean it up.
 While it didn’t matter so much before Google’s Panda update, today – Google considers it spam.
-If you would like to reference content (which exists elsewhere on your site), link to it instead of repeating it (or copy and pasting it).
+If you would like to reference content (which exists elsewhere on your site), link to it instead of repeating it (or copy and paste it).
 Also, be sure to never use auto-generated content.
-This will be cause a big hit to your site’s rankings.
+This will cause a big hit to your site’s rankings.